etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `id` (String) The ID of this resource.
 - `last_refresh_finish_date` (String) The date and time when the last refresh finished. `null` if the pipeline was never refreshed.
 - `last_refresh_start_date` (String) The date and time when the last refresh was started. `null` if the pipeline was never refreshed.
 - `latency` (Number) The end-to-end latency in seconds for this pipeline.
 Not `null` if the pipeline is running (not paused or stopped) and if the initial backfill has finished.
-See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjIyMTU3NTQ3-latency#end-to-end-latency">the documentation</a> for more details.
+See <a target="_blank" href="https://docs.etleap.com/documentation/pipeline/latency/#end-to-end-latency">the documentation</a> for more details.
 - `latest_script_version` (Number) Valid script versions are whole numbers and range from 1 to this number.
 - `name` (String)
 - `owner` (Attributes) (see [below for nested schema](#nestedatt--owner))
 - `parsing_error_settings` (Attributes) (see [below for nested schema](#nestedatt--parsing_error_settings))
 - `paused` (Boolean) If the pipeline is paused.
 Defaults to `false`.
 - `pipeline_mode` (String) The pipeline mode refers to how the pipeline fetches data changes from the source and how those changes are applied to the destination table.
-See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjIyMjE3ODA2-introduction">the documentation</a> for more details. must be one of ["APPEND", "REPLACE", "UPDATE", "QUERY"]
+See <a target="_blank" href="https://docs.etleap.com/documentation/pipeline/modes/introduction/">the documentation</a> for more details. must be one of ["APPEND", "REPLACE", "UPDATE", "QUERY"]
 - `refresh_schedule` (Attributes) A pipeline refresh processes all data in your source from the beginning to re-establish consistency with your destination.
 The pipeline refresh schedule defines when Etleap should automatically refresh the pipeline.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--refresh_schedule))
 - `shares` (List of String) A list of users' emails this pipeline is shared with.

 A pipeline cannot be unshared, and future calls to `PATCH` can only add to this list.
 - `source` (Attributes) (see [below for nested schema](#nestedatt--source))
 - `stop_reason` (String) Describes the reason a pipeline has stopped. `null` if the pipeline is currently running.
-If a pipeline is being refreshed, the stop reason will be for the refreshing pipeline. must be one of ["PAUSED", "PARSING_ERRORS", "SCHEMA_CHANGES", "REDSHIFT_RESIZE", "REDSHIFT_MAINTENANCE", "SOURCE_CONNECTION_DOWN", "DESTINATION_CONNECTION_DOWN", "PERMANENTLY_STOPPED", "SOURCE_BROKEN", "QUOTA_REACHED", "SOURCE_INACTIVE", "DESTINATION_INACTIVE", "PIPELINE_MODE_CHANGE"]
+If a pipeline is being refreshed, the stop reason will be for the refreshing pipeline. must be one of ["PAUSED", "PARSING_ERRORS", "SCHEMA_CHANGES", "REDSHIFT_RESIZE", "REDSHIFT_MAINTENANCE", "SOURCE_CONNECTION_DOWN", "DESTINATION_CONNECTION_DOWN", "PERMANENTLY_STOPPED", "SOURCE_BROKEN", "QUOTA_REACHED", "SOURCE_INACTIVE", "DESTINATION_INACTIVE", "PIPELINE_MODE_CHANGE", "PIPELINE_SCRIPT_ERROR", "BROKEN_INGEST_ERROR"]
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))

 <a id="nestedatt--destinations"></a>